Robustified Gaussian quasi-likelihood inference for volatility: Introduction

-In this paper, we are concerned with modifications of the GQLF through the density-power divergence and the H\"{o}lder inequality and demonstrate their robustness properties from an asymptotic viewpoint.
+The primary objective of this paper is to present robust estimation methods that do not involve a precise fine-tuning filter of the form \eqref{hm:local.filter}.
+Specifically, we propose modifications of the GQLF through the density-power divergence and the H\"{o}lder inequality, and demonstrate their robustness properties both theoretically and numerically.
 To the best of our knowledge, the only previous studies on the robust divergence-based inference for SDE models are \cite{LeeSon13}, \cite{Son17}, and \cite{Son20}, all of which are concerned with ergodic Markovian diffusions without theoretical consideration in the presence of the contaminations.
-On the other hand, we will theoretically show that the simple density-power tapering and H\"{o}lder-based normalization automatically remove relatively large discontinuous contaminations under the high-frequency sampling scheme, thus providing us with a handy practical alternative to threshold estimation.
+On the other hand, we will theoretically show that the simple density-power tapering and H\"{o}lder-based normalization automatically remove discontinuous contaminations under the high-frequency sampling scheme, thus providing us with a handy practical alternative to threshold estimation.

-Different from the threshold estimation mentioned above, our asymptotic results ensure the asymptotic mixed normality for each fixed tuning parameter (denoted by $\lam>0$).
-We also prove that, with a suitable control of the tuning parameter, we can derive the ``clean'' asymptotic mixed normality in which the asymptotic random covariance matrix is formally the same as in the well-known form (see \cite{GenJac93} and \cite{UchYos13}) except that its randomness implicitly depends on possible jumps, while not on the spikes (Theorem \ref{hm:thm_AMN}).
+Unlike the threshold estimation mentioned above, our asymptotic results ensure asymptotic mixed normality for each fixed tuning parameter, which we will denote by $\lam>0$.
+We also prove that, with a suitable control of the tuning parameter, we can derive the ``clean'' asymptotic mixed normality in which the asymptotic random covariance matrix is formally the same as in the well-known form (see \cite{GenJac93} and \cite{UchYos13}) except that its randomness implicitly depends on possible jumps, while not on the spikes.
+See Theorem \ref{hm:thm_AMN} below.

 The paper is organized as follows.
 In Section \ref{hm:sec_model.intro}, we introduce the model setup and mention some more background.
 Then, in Section \ref{hm:sec_robust.GQLFs}, we describe the two robustified versions of the conventional Gaussian quasi-likelihood function in terms of the density-power tapering and the normalized Gaussian quasi-score via the H\"{o}lder inequality.
 Section \ref{hm:sec_main.results} presents the main results of this paper, namely, the asymptotic mixed normality of the two proposed estimators.
-Its proof is given in Section \ref{hm:sec_main.results.proof} after presenting a series of auxiliary asymptotic results in Section \ref{hm:sec_aux.asymp}.
+Its proof is given in Appendix \ref{hm:sec_main.results.proof} after presenting a series of auxiliary asymptotic results in Appendix \ref{hm:sec_aux.asymp}.
 Illustrative simulation experiments are given in Section \ref{sec_simulations}.
+Some additional numerical results are given in Appendix \ref{sec:add.sim}.